Retroperitoneal lymph node dissection (RPLND)

-Men who have not previously had chemotherapy may have the option of keyhole surgery to remove the retroperitoneal lymph nodes.
+If you have not previously had chemotherapy you may have the option of keyhole surgery to remove the retroperitoneal lymph nodes.
 This is sometimes called laparoscopic or robotic retroperitoneal lymph node dissection.

 This type of surgery can be quicker to recover from.
 It means you have several small cuts rather than one longer one.
 Keyhole surgery is very specialised, and only experienced surgeons should do it.
 There are only a few hospitals that offer this type of surgery.

 If you smoke, try to give up or smoke less before your operation.
 This will help reduce your risk of chest problems, such as a chest infection and helps your wound to heal after surgery.

 You will meet a member of the surgical team and a specialist nurse to discuss the operation.
 This may be at a pre-assessment clinic.
 It is important to tell the anaesthetist if you have had bleomycin chemotherapy as a treatment.